dfederlein/ansible-tower-demo/README.md

 Ansible install instructions here: http://docs.ansible.com/intro_installation.html

 To install Vagrant and VirtualBox, please see http://docs.vagrantup.com/ and https://www.virtualbox.org/wiki/Downloads

-**Note 1:** The demo requires an internet connection on your host machine.

-**Note 2:** Please do not try to provision this in parallel in Vagrant.
-Ordering needs to happen specifically so LDAP comes up first and Tower comes up before the rest of the inventory.

 ## Install Instructions for macOS: